PREPARING FOR CHANGE

 Just Transition Fund works at both the community and the national level to connect community groups to federal policymakers and ensure state and federal policies are informed by the people they aim to support.

 In addition to the policies highlighted here, check out Just Transition Fund’s Federal Policy Tracker for a quick update on the status of a variety of pending policies that, when enacted, will support a more just transition.
-Be sure to sign up to receive policy updates and contact us here to share your ideas for shaping policies that ensure a just transition.
+Be sure to contact us here to share your ideas for shaping policies that ensure a just transition.